Yurii-Laguta/JB4A-SDK-Android/index.md

 #### Version 4.4.0

 > As of the current SDK release (2016-03, Version 4.4.0 of the JB4A SDK), we no longer support apps built using Eclipse.
 This end-of-life activity includes removal of JAR files, documentation, and all other forms of support.
 Ensure you can continue your development activities by switching to the Google development platform.
-For additional information on Google’s support of Android Eclipse tools, please view the Google official announcement http://android-developers.blogspot.com/2015/06/an-update-on-eclipse-android-developer.html.
+For additional information on Google’s support of Android Eclipse tools, please view the [Google official announcement](http://android-developers.blogspot.com/2015/06/an-update-on-eclipse-android-developer.html).

 #### Version 4.3.2